 Given that the MQM Flex aims at combining attributes from hiking, running, and climbing footwear, we set a high bar for the shoe’s traction.
 But in practice, I’ve been pretty disappointed with the performance overall.
 The outsole feels fairly tacky, but it was not a standout on steep slickrock, and I am yet to get to a point where I fully trust it when running on technical and rough trails.
 The short lugs don’t have the bite of a shoe like the X Ultra 3 or The North Face’s Ultra 111 WP, or even the newer MQM Flex 2 model (more on this below), and the design lacks features we’ve found helpful like substantial lugs around the heel for braking on a descent.
 It’s certainly acceptable for most hiking and moderate trail-running adventures, but if we were to pinpoint one area where Merrell could greatly improve this shoe, it would be the traction.

 In terms of stability and support, the MQM Flex is more like a burly trail runner than a typical hiking shoe.
 The heel cup is fairly solid, which helps keep ankle rolls to a minimum, but it doesn’t have the wide footprint or planted feel of a shoe like the Moab.
 That being said, I had no complaints while hauling a multi-day load of just under 30 pounds or while day hiking.
-If you’ll be carrying much more weight, however, or just prefer a sturdier shoe, it may be worth stepping up to a mid-height design like the Lowa Renegade GTX Mid or a burlier low-top design.
+If you’ll be carrying much more weight, however, or just prefer a sturdier shoe, it may be worth stepping up to a mid-height design like the Lowa Renegade GTX Mid or a burlier low-top hiker.

 We tested the non-waterproof version of the MQM Flex, so it’s not surprisingly a poor performer in the wet.
 When crossing streams, the mesh upper quickly takes in water, but the upside is that the shoe also dries out quickly in sunny and warm weather.
 Merrell does offer a Gore-Tex version of the shoe (more on this below), which would likely be the preferred option if you plan to hike in the cooler shoulder seasons or need the added protection.